puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_comments.markdown

 C-Style Comments
 -----

 C-style comments are delimited by slashes with inner asterisks.
 They can span multiple lines.
-This comment style is less frequently used.
+This comment style is less frequently used than shell-style.

 {% highlight ruby %}
     /*